• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 Avoided arrest and managed to get back to his parish, Jarząbkowo.

-There — or in the neighboring Niechanowo parish, which administered from 1940, after the Germans arrested its parish priest, Fr John Szlachta — was arrested on 01.10.1941 by the Germans.
+There — or in the neighboring Niechanowo parish, which administered from 1940, after the Germans arrested its parish priest, Fr John Szlachta — arrested by the Germans on 01.10.1941.

-Held in the KL Posen concentration camp (Fort VII), and then from 10.10.1941 in the Ląd transit camp.
+Held in the KL Posen concentration camp (Fort VII).

 Finally, on 30.10.1941 transported to KL Dachau concentration camp, where perished.